LisbonLisboaPortugal.com

 Padrão dos Descobrimentos Lisbon

-Museums: 14) Museu Nacional dos Coches 15) Museu de Marinha 16) Coleção Berardo (contemporary art gallery) 17) Central Tejo (power station museum part of MAAT) 18) Museu de Arte, Arquitetura e Tecnologia (MAAT)
+Museums: 14) Museu Nacional dos Coches 15) Museu de Marinha 16) Coleção Berardo 17) Central Tejo 18) MAAT

 Getting the most from Belém

-Igreja Santa Maria de Belém
+Igreja Santa María de Belém

-The Igreja Santa Maria de Belém with its beautiful carved stone pillars
+The Igreja Santa María de Belém with its beautiful carved stone pillars

 torre belem queue Lisbon